Communicate

 Preparing Findings for Communication

-• Process can be automated using R and R Markdown, and knitted using Quarto
+• Like other data products, they can be coded using R and R Markdown, and knitted using Quarto.

 • Navigation bar: Icon, title, and author along with links to sub-pages if needed